-Cart recovery flows help you claim finally that dormant revenue.
+Abandoned cart flows help you claim finally that dormant revenue.
 Usually, cart recovery emails would be simple text-based reminder emails.
 In most cases, customers would just need a simple reminder to finally finish their checkout.

 This flow triggers when a visitor to your website provides you with their email but didn’t make a purchase.

 Remind your customers of their interest in your products to bring them back to your store.
 In this way, you can monetize incoming traffic.

 Think of this flow as a more fleshed-out version of your basic Welcome Series.
 More than just welcoming your new subscribers, you’re also sharing information about your brand, what you sell, and why.